-Now that we’ve discussed the signs that may indicate your child has a stuttering or fluency disorder, I’d like to hone in on what to avoid.
-As a parent or caregiver, it’s tough not to be nervous if some type of your child’s development seems to be experiencing a hiccup.
-But we’re here to help.
+Now that we’ve discussed the signs that may indicate your child has a stuttering or fluency disorder, let's hone in on what to avoid.
+As a parent or caregiver, it’s tough not to be nervous if your child’s communication development seems to be experiencing a hiccup.
+But speech therapists are here to help.

-In this post I want to talk about useful strategies parents and caregivers can use if their child has a stutter, even if their stutter might be temporary.
+Here we'll discuss useful strategies parents and caregivers can use if their child has a stutter, even if the stutter might be temporary.
 These strategies are most helpful for children between the ages of 2 ½ and 5, which is a time where we don’t necessarily want to directly point out the stutter, as this can escalate the issue.

 Avoid Telling Your Child to “Slow Down”